Improving well-being through therapy, assessment, and advocacy

-Alessia Caputo is a Registered Psychotherapist who provides psychotherapy and psychological services to adolescents and adults under the supervision of Dr. Taslim Alani-Verjee at Silm Centre for Mental Health.
-She previously worked in case management before pursuing a graduate degree in psychology, and believes this has deepened her understanding of systemic issues in navigating the mental health system.
-Alessia works with adolescents and adults affected by mental health disorders, with particular interest in supporting those dealing with anxiety, addiction, trauma, and ADHD.
-She practices from a trauma-informed and anti-oppressive approach.
-Alessia engages in ACT, CBT, and DBT modalities of therapy and her work aligns with the tenets of the Recovery Model.
-She is also a Non-Insured Health Benefits Provider.
+Alessia Caputo is a Clinical Associate and Registered Psychotherapist who provides psychotherapy and psychological services to adolescents and adults under the supervision of Dr. Taslim Alani-Verjee at Silm Centre for Mental Health.
+She previously worked in case management before pursuing a graduate degree in psychology, and believes this has deepened her understanding of systemic issues in navigating the mental health system and incorporates this knowledge into her work with her clients.
+She is also a Non-Insured Health Benefits (NIHB) provider.

 Nabiha Rattansi is a Registered Social Worker with over ten years of experience working with children and adolescents within a strengths-based framework.
 Nabiha believes preventative strategies are essential when navigating through difficult situations and the stresses in life.
 She has a particular interest in supporting individuals experiencing anxiety, depression, self-esteem and stress.

 Yasene Mawji holds a Master of Social Work from Carleton University.
 Since 2014 she has provided counselling, advocacy and case management services to individuals and families affected by domestic violence, chronic illnesses, anxiety, depression, and substance use issues.
 Yasene firmly believes in maintaining the dignity of each one of her clients.
 She treats each individual, regardless of their background or situation, with care and compassion.
 She draws from multiple therapeutic modalities, such as Cognitive Behavioural Therapy, Mindfulness and Trauma-Informed Therapy, to help clients tap into their inner resources and strengths.
-Ultimately, Yasene would like to see her clients lead heathy and happy lives spiritually, mentally, physically and emotionally.
+Ultimately, Yasene would like to see her clients lead healthy and happy lives spiritually, mentally, physically and emotionally.